rant-lang/reference/src/compiler-messages.md

 A function defined inside of a collection was marked as constant; this is not supported and the function will be mutable.

-## R1005 (fallible optional parameter access)

-*Warning*

-A accessor references an optional parameter, but the parameter has no fallback expression and the accessor in question provides no fallback.
-This means that if no argument is passed to that parameter, accessors referencing it will raise a runtime error.

 ## R2100 (file not found)